dromotherm/documentation/pages/themis/DLCF/README.md

 {% include note.html content="during the off-season, the flow temperature for the cell circuit, with an outside temperature of 20°C, can be raised from 30 to 40°C. The confort in the building will be improved." %}

-The circuits regulation was traditionally achieved with day/night and week/weekend programming.
-For a building with no inertia and very little insulation, this method is not effective.
+The circuits regulation was traditionally achieved with night and weekend "reductions", which is a very common practise in the world of heating engineers....
+For a building with no inertia and very little insulation, this method is not effective and the comfort in the building is absolutely zero.
+With a well-insulated building, these so called "reductions" can be OK but they are not the best way to save energy.

 In order to improve things, we decided in 2018 to test the Batisense solution, an artificial intelligence developed by the Probayes company, that schematizes the building as a set of electrical/thermal circuits in order to model its behavior.

 ![R3C2](R3C2_modelb.svg)